 The experienced researcher will be integrated in the Earth Sciences Department at BSC (BSC-ES), specifically in the Atmospheric Composition group led by Dr. Pérez García-Pando.
-BSC-ES includes four groups (Atmospheric Composition (AC), Climate Prediction, Computational Earth Sciences, and Earth System Services) comprising ~80 employees, including scientific, technical, and support staff.
-The excellence of the department is illustrated by its high publication rate with more than 160 papers - several of very high impact - in the past 5 years, the participation and/or coordination of EU-FP7, H2020, and national projects (e.g. IS-ENES2, QWeCi, SPECS, PREFACE, EUCLEIA, S2S4E, ERC FRAGMENT, DustClim) and the close collaboration with the industrial sector.
+BSC-ES includes four groups (Atmospheric Composition (AC), Climate Prediction, Computational Earth Sciences, and Earth System Services) comprising ~60 employees, including scientific, technical, and support staff.
+The excellence of the department is illustrated by its high publication rate with more than 150 papers - several of very high impact - in the past 5 years, the participation and/or coordination of EU-FP7, H2020, and national projects (e.g. IS-ENES2, QWeCi, SPECS, PREFACE, EUCLEIA, S2S4E, InDust COST Action, DustClim) and the close collaboration with the industrial sector.
 The AXA Chair on Sand and Dust Storms led by Dr. Pérez García-Pando is transversal within BSC-ES.
 Therefore the ER will benefit both from scientific exchange within the AC group and from synergies with the other groups.
-BSC-ES also hosts (together with the Spanish Meteorological Agency, AEMET) the WMO SDS-WAS Regional Center (http://sdswas.aemet.es/), which coordinates research and operational communities to enhance the ability of countries to deliver timely and quality SDS forecasts, observations, information, and knowledge to users.
+BSC-ES also hosts (together with the Spanish Weather Service, AEMET) the WMO SDS-WAS NA-ME-E Regional Center (http://sds-was.aemet.es/), which coordinates research and operational communities to enhance the ability of countries to deliver timely and quality SDS forecasts, observations, information, and knowledge to users.

 As demonstrated by the long list of past and ongoing projects, BSC-ES and Dr. Pérez García-Pando, have a large active network of collaborations with over 50 institutions worldwide.
-The BSC-ES groups also work closely with private companies, especially in the fields of agriculture, transportation, and energy, that access the operational air quality and dust products made available online.
+The groups also work closely with private companies, especially in the fields of agriculture, transportation, and energy, that access the operational air quality and dust products made available online.
 By working with Dr. Pérez García-Pando at BSC-ES, the ER will benefit from existing networks and will have the possibility to contribute to and participate in future projects.

-The ER will have full access to the near real-time online documentation maintained at BSC-ES, which includes detailed information on past and ongoing projects, publications, meetings, codes, etc. This guarantees an instant exchange of information about activities within the department, including the MSCA, fastens the adaptation of the ER and maximizes opportunities for collaboration with other members of the department.
+The ER will have full access to the near real-time online documentation maintained at BSC-ES, which includes detailed information on past and ongoing projects, publications, meetings, codes, etc. This guarantees the instant exchange of information about activities within the department, including the MSCA, fastens the adaptation of the ER and maximizes opportunities for collaboration with other members of the department.
 Group meetings are held approximately weekly by the AC group, two-weekly by the AXA Chair, and monthly by the department.
-Additionally, seminars within the AC group and at department level foster interaction and scientific exchange within and between the groups.
-The fellow will participate to the regular group and department meetings, and will present his work at least 2 times a year during the action.
+Seminars within the AC group and department-wide additionally foster interaction and scientific exchange within and between the groups.
+The fellow will participate of group and department meetings regularly, and he will present his work at least 2 times a year during the action.
 One-to-one meetings with the supervisor will occur at least once every two weeks.
-Dr. Enza Di Tomaso, an expert on aerosol data assimilation at the AC group, will closely co-supervise and collaborate with the ER at BSC.
+Dr. Enza di Tomaso, an expert on aerosol data assimilation at the AC group, will closely co-supervise and collaborate with the ER at BSC.

-Furthermore, BSC is committed to the principles of the European Charter for Researchers and The Code of Conduct for the Recruitment of Researchers, and has been awarded the Human Resources Excellence in Research seal by the European Commission in 2015, proving it a favourable working environment.
+Furthermore, BSC is committed to the principles of the European Charter for Researchers and The Code of Conduct for the Recruitment of Researchers, and has been awarded the Human Resources Excellence in Research logo in 2015, proofing it a favourable working environment.

-1.4 Potential of the researcher to reach or re-enforce professional maturity/independence during the fellowship
+1.4 Capacity of the researcher to reach or re-enforce a position of professional maturity/independence